okuvshynov/slowllama/README.md

 #### Llama2 70B finetune on M1 Mini (16Gb memory)
 ![finetune 70b model](static/llama2_70b_m1.png)

 The chart here has different granularity - each column is 30 seconds.
-Input data was also different - it was the readme file you are reading now.
+Input data was also different - it is the readme file you are reading now.
 I didn't have enough free space on disk to store both original weights (140Gb) + weights in sequential format we use (another 140Gb).
-In order to still be able to finetune this model, I stored original weights on much slower external SD card (as we need to read them only once) and weights in sequential format on internal SSD.
+In order to still be able to finetune this model, I stored original weights on much slower external SD card, as we need to read them only once.
+Weights in sequential format on fast internal SSD.
 With batch size = 16 and sequence length = 128 it was taking ~25-30 min per iteration.

-As we can see, GPU utilization doesn't look that great - we might be able to benefit from module prefetching, assuming we have enough memory for storing 2 layers.
+As we can see, GPU utilization doesn't look that great - we might be able to benefit from prefetching next transformer block, assuming we have enough memory for storing 2 layers.
 Memory utilization peaked at around 80% of 16Gb.

 Loss over time: